18 years of age or older?

 This page contains information about betting and other money related gambling.
 If you're under 18 we must kindly ask you to close this webpage and leave.

 Within the expert betting community, MM does not stand for Monday Morning.
-It stands for money management and this is crucial for anyone who wants to become more successful at betting on esports and other sports.
+It stands for money management and this is crucial for anyone who wants to become more successful at betting on esports or any other sports or events.

 As a serious esports better it should not take too long before you find out that value is the key to success in betting.
 Unfortunately, finding value bets is not enough.
 Because even if you only play value bets and are really good at finding them, you still risk ending up with a deficit or even losing your whole bankroll if your money management is not on point.

 Don’t miss out on this guide, cause it will really help you out!

 The world of betting is not a fair place.
 If you play bets at minus value, it does not matter if you have good or bad money management – you will also end up with a deficit.
 Conversely, it’s not enough to just play value bets and then expect to end up with a plus.
 You risk ending up with a deficit anyway since everything depends on your money management.
 All too often you see talented esports betters who are quite good at identifying value and finding good bets but still have a heavy deficit.
 This is because they are not good at money management or more often because they have no idea what money management is.

 So, let’s get down to the nitty-gritty and take a deep dive into the universe of money management.

 Lots of talented esports betters possess enough knowledge, talent and qualities to make a profit on their betting, and yet they end up losing the money in their bookmaker accounts.
 And that even if the esports betters in question only play sensible bets at reasonable odds (also known as value bets).
 How can that be?
 If you only play value bets, then your betting economy should have a positive trend and in the long-run return a profit, right?
 That’s what the math says at least.
 However, it is not that easy.

 The issue can be illustrated as follows: